u-fischer/lua-font-pond/Readme.md

 ##  Structure

-Currently the following folders for the various format exists
+Currently the following folders for the various formats exists

 - latex
 - context
 - plain: plaintex examples that load luaotfload.sty
-- generic: for everything that doesn't fit in the folder above
+- generic: for everything that doesn't fit in the folders above
 - ressources:  for code that is perhaps useful across formats
-- testfiles/testfiles-plain: this folders contains a few testfiles for the l3build system.
+- testfiles/testfiles-plain: these folders contain a few testfiles for the l3build system.

 Every example is accompaigned by the resulting pdf.